 Pulled pork enchiladas are on tonight’s menu; hopefully, they can be on your menu sometime soon too!
 I came up with this recipe last week to use up some leftover pulled pork.
 I had prepared the pulled pork in my Instant Pot, which was a first for me.
 Although it was delicious, we had approximately two pounds of meat left.
 Enchiladas sounded like a great idea.
+I quickly made up a batch of my homemade enchilada sauce.
 Fortunately, the enchiladas came out great, so now I’m passing on the recipe to you.
 Hope you enjoy them as much as we did.

 What Goes in Enchiladas?

-What goes in enchiladas depends on your taste preference.
+The ingredients that go into enchiladas depends on your taste preference.
 That, and what you have in your fridge.
 As you might have noticed in the ingredients list, I used pulled pork, refried beans, and diced Anaheim chilis.
-Additionally, used queso fresco (I didn’t have cream cheese on hand).
-You might have already noticed that in the photo above ?.
+Additionally, I used queso fresco (I didn’t have cream cheese on hand).
+You might have already noticed that in the photo above?
 Because we love spicy food, I snuck in some jalapeño peppers from my garden.
 So, what other ingredients would I suggest?
 How about some black beans, diced scallions, or roasted corn?
 For extra creamy enchiladas, you can add sour cream, or mix in some shredded cheese.
-Truthfully, normally mix all the ingredients together in a bowl, and add a scoop of filling in each tortilla.
+Truthfully, I normally mix all the ingredients together in a bowl and add a scoop of filling in each tortilla.
 Another option is to stack the tortillas in the dish to make layers like you would with lasagna.

 What To Serve With Pulled Pork Enchiladas?